Weyl formulae for Schr\"odinger operators with critically singular potentials

 where we interpret

 As before, we shall split things into three different cases that require slightly different arguments.
 The main contribution still comes from frequencies $\tau_k$ which are comparable to $\la$.
-For large or small frequencies $\tau_k$, by \eqref{4.29}, \eqref{4.100}, and \eqref{4.101}, it follows from earlier arguments in Section 3 that the left side of \eqref{4.30} is $O( \|V\|_{L^1(M)}\la^{n-2}(\log \la)^{1/2})$.
+For large or small frequencies $\tau_k$, the proof is completely analogous to the proof of Proposition~\ref{largeprop} and Proposition~\ref{smallprop}, and these two cases only contribute terms to the right side of \eqref{d.1} which are $O( \|V\|_{L^1(M)}\la^{n-2}(\log \la)^{1/2})$.

-Conequently, we would obtain \eqref{4.30} if we could prove the following.
+Conequently, we would obtain \eqref{d.1} if we could prove the following.